alphagov/inside-government-admin-guide/creating-documents/add-images.md

 * Upload an image by clicking the 'Choose file' button (accepted types are jpg, png, gif).
 * All images should be 72dpi minimum, landscape format.
 [Pixlr.com](http://www.pixlr.com) is a good place to go to resize images.
 * Use alt text where you need to help users understand the visual content.
-If an image is not essential to understanding the content, use “”.
-For more details about alt tags and captions, see the [style guide](https://www.gov.uk/design-principles/style-guide/images#images-alt-text).
+If alt text is not essential to understanding the content, use “”.
+For more details  using alt tags and captions, see the [style guide](https://www.gov.uk/design-principles/style-guide/images#images-alt-text).
 * When you've picked an image to use, another ‘new image’ box automatically appears so you can pick more.

 ![Add images 2](add-images-2.png)